-With the exception of Regimental leave periods and Plebe Indoctrination training, the Academy grounds are open to the public from 6:00 a.m. to 6:00 p.m. daily.
-Vehicle access to the grounds is controlled at all hours at the main gate, and those vehicles authorized entry are issued time-restricted permits.
+With the exception of Regimental leave periods and Plebe Indoctrination training, the Academy grounds are usually open to the general public from 6:00 a.m. to 6:00 p.m. daily.
+However, during the current COVID-19 public health emergency, the Academy has been closed to the general public since March 16, 2020, with limited exceptions.
+Vehicle access to the grounds is controlled at all hours at the main gate, and those vehicles authorized entry are issued timerestricted permits.
 Faculty and staff must register their personal vehicles with DPS to receive an Academy parking permit.

-Many athletic, Regimental and campus events are open to the public.
-The Navy Federal Credit Union and the Seafarer Inn are also open to the public.
+Except during the current COVID-19 public health emergency, many athletic, Regimental and campus events are open to the public, as well as the Navy Federal Credit Union and the Seafarer Inn.
 Academic and administrative facilities generally are open only to students, faculty, staff and their visitors.
-Administrative buildings are usually open from 6:00 a.m. to 11:30 p.m. on weekdays and upon request to DPS on weekends.
-Academic buildings are usually open from 6:00 a.m. until 11:30 p.m. on weekdays and as needed on weekends.
+Administrative buildings are usually open from 6:00 a.m. to 11:00 p.m. on weekdays and upon request to DPS on weekends.
+Academic buildings are usually open from 6:00 a.m. until 11:00 p.m. on weekdays and as needed on weekends.
 The Academy plans to install access card systems on all academic and administrative buildings in the near future.

 Several strategically located Academy building exteriors are outfitted with Point, Tilt, and Zoom (PTZ) cameras.
 Camera feed is monitored by DPS and provides a playback capability that permits DPS to conduct forensic screening.
-The Academy plans to add additional external surveillance cameras to provide coverage for areas where the campus is vulnerable to intrusion.
+The Academy is consistently adding surveillance cameras to provide coverage for areas where the campus is vulnerable to intrusion.

 The Academy campus is equipped with Blue Light Emergency Call Boxes in some of the Academy's more remote locations, providing students with quick access to help when they are outside the central campus area.
 At the press of a button, the call boxes initiate a video/audio call to the Command and Control Center.
 The Command and Control Center is operated 24 hours a day, seven days a week.
-The Academy has expanded the capability of emergency reporting by adding call boxes to all elevators, to the pool, cardio and weight rooms in O'Hara Hall.
+The Academy has expanded the capability of emergency reporting by adding call boxes to all facility elevators, to both pools, and the cardio and weight rooms in O'Hara Hall.